Colonial and Postcolonial Studies, Master Programme

 120 creditsWe live at a time when questions of climate justice, global migration flows, and militarized landscapes daily remind us of colonial pasts, and how they shape our world today.
 The master’s programme in Colonial and Postcolonial Studies is tailored for you who seek to investigate and understand colonial practices of power and their manifestations in the past and the present.

-As a student you are actively part of creating knowledge about the formation of the modern world under the impact of colonial power, orientalist discourses, and knowledge networks.
-You will investigate how these are manifested in social and political relations, and practiced in relations such as racial privileges and gender hierarchies.
-You are challenged to critically examining the manifestations of civilizational and Eurocentric discourses in political, economic, cultural, religious, and artistic representations.
+As a student, you are actively part of creating knowledge about the formation of the modern world under the impact of colonial power, orientalist discourses and knowledge networks.
+You are challenged to critically examine the manifestations of civilizational and Eurocentric discourses in political, economic, cultural, religious, and artistic representations.

-A broad choice of courses introduces you to Nordic colonialism, environmental history, indigenous people studies, and enlightenment science legacies, among others.
-The programme gives you training in field study, archival research, planning and leading seminars and accommodating guest lecturers.
+The first semester lays the foundation with studies in the history of imperialism and central theories in postcolonial criticism.
+A broad choice of courses introduces you to, among other things, Nordic colonialism, environmental history, indigenous studies, and the scientific approach of the Enlightenment.
+The programme gives you training in field study, archival research, planning and leading seminars.

 Career